SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-reformed.markdown

 > All of this invalidates the L of TULIP – “limited atonement” – the view that Christ did not actually die for all but only for the “elect”.
-In fact, not only Luther but many of the other reformers, including Calvin, did not subscribe to limited atonement. &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*]() p.
+In fact, not only Luther but many of the other reformers, including Calvin, did not subscribe to limited atonement... this view of the atonement was not even introduced until the second or third generation of Reformers... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*]() p.
 179.

 This is the only purely monergistic theology.
 Denominations associated with this theological tradition of Christianity are Presbyterianism, Reformed Churches, Reformed Baptists, some Anglican etc.